-Cargo: Innocence Lost – Film screening — Saturday, January 16, 5:00 pm, Cordiner Hall, Whitman College — Documentary by Michael Cory Davis on human trafficking in the United States — Anne Archer will introduce the film and Michael Cory Davis — Panel discussion to follow featuring Anne Archer, Michael Cory Davis and law enforcement, slavery advocates and others with knowledge of […]
+Cargo: Innocence Lost – Film screening — Saturday, January 16, 5:00 pm, Cordiner Hall, Whitman College — Documentary by Michael Cory Davis on human trafficking in the United States — Anne Archer will introduce the film and Michael Cory Davis — Panel discussion to follow featuring Anne Archer, Michael Cory Davis and law enforcement, slavery advocates and others with knowledge of human […]

 Pastor Jan Paulsen, world president of the Seventh-day Adventist Church discusses freedom as a foundational value for human dignity.

 “Congress enacted the Religious Land Use Act to protect the fundamental right of freedom of religion,” said Dan Korobkin, an ACLU of Michigan staff attorney who is representing the church.
 “Churches and other religious institutions have the right to use their property to exercise their religious beliefs — which in this case entails providing charitable services to the poor and underprivileged.”

 This comes from the left end of the political spectrum and presents what may simply be rhetorical posturing, or a harbinger of the next big issue.
 Aside from a one-child policy we can expect it to trickle into areas having to do with euthanasia, health care, etc. China has recently been calling for an international one-child policy as an answer to global warming, […]